Unconventional superconductivity in monolayer transition metal dichalcogenides: Numerical Results and Discussion

 where \(\hat{U}\) denotes the interaction matrix.
 Each element of \(\hat{\chi}\) and \(\hat{U}\) is a \(4 \times 4\) matrix in spin space, with every spin-space entry itself being an \(81 \times 81\) matrix in orbital space.
 Thus, the full tensor structure can be viewed as a \(4 \times 4\) block matrix, where each block is an \(81 \times 81\) matrix.

 In Fig.~\ref{fig_3}, we present the static physical paramagnetic susceptibility.
-Figures~\ref{fig_3}(a) and \ref{fig_3}(c) correspond to the non-interacting and RPA susceptibilities in the absence of Ising SOC, respectively, while Figs.~\ref{fig_3}(b) and \ref{fig_3}(d) show the same quantities in the presence of Ising SOC.
-The inclusion of Ising SOC slightly reduces the non-interacting susceptibility, yet in both cases, the maximum peak appears at \(\vq_{\mathrm{max}} \sim 0.34 \, \Gamma\text{-}M\).
+Figures~\ref{fig_3}(a) and \ref{fig_3}(c) correspond to the noninteracting and RPA susceptibilities in the absence of Ising SOC, respectively, while Figs.~\ref{fig_3}(b) and \ref{fig_3}(d) show the same quantities in the presence of Ising SOC.
+The inclusion of Ising SOC slightly reduces the noninteracting susceptibility, yet in both cases, the maximum peak appears at \(\vq_{\mathrm{max}} \sim 0.34 \, \Gamma\text{-}M\).

 As expected, Ising SOC breaks the degeneracy between the transverse and longitudinal susceptibility channels.
 Notably, in the presence of Ising SOC in monolayer TaS$_2$, the transverse susceptibility is enhanced relative to the longitudinal susceptibility, with this effect becoming more pronounced in the interacting RPA susceptibilities.
 A similar trend is observed in monolayer \nb{}, although the separation between transverse and longitudinal susceptibilities is smaller due to a smaller SOC, and the peak shifts to \(\vq_{\mathrm{max}} \sim 0.38 \, \Gamma\text{-}M\).
 In the following, we calculate the superconducting pairing kernel from the orbital resolved spin and charge susceptibilities, and solve the linearized BCS gap equation to extract the dominant superconducting instabilities.